-Many people do not know semolina though they make use of rawa or sooji.
+Many people do not know semolina though they make use of rava or sooji.
 Same is the case with people who use semolina as a batter in many recipes or even as a main ingredient but draw a blank when asked about sooji or rava.

-Semolina is a name that is Italian in origin and refers to coarse flour obtained from wheat though flour from maize can also be labeled semolina.
+Semolina is a name that is Italian in origin and refers to coarse flour obtained from wheat.
+However, flour from maize can also be labeled semolina.
 This is a special wheat flour different from the normal one as it is gritty and coarse.
 This flour is made from what is left behind when the finer flour has been separated.
 Durum wheat is used to get semolina.

-Sooji is the name of a kind of flour obtained from wheat and used in northern parts of India to make a special kind of dessert called halwa.
-Sooji is made by grinding and then bolting of wheat to obtain a flour of certain kind of fineness.
+Sooji is the name of a kind of flour obtained from wheat.
+It is used in northern parts of India to make a special kind of dessert called halwa.
+Sooji is made by grinding and then bolting wheat to obtain a flour of certain kind of fineness.
 This is a flour that is obtained by not pulverizing but merely granulating wheat grains.

 Rava is the name that is primarily used for semolina or sooji in southern parts of India though people refer to semolina as rava even in northern India.
 This flour is mainly used to make rava dosa, uttapam, upma, and idlis in south India.

-What is the difference between Sooji, Rava and Semolina?
+What is the Difference Between Sooji, Rava and Semolina?

-• Semolina, rava, and sooji are three names of the same coarse flour obtained by granulating wheat.
+- Semolina, rava, and sooji are three names of the same coarse flour obtained by granulating wheat.